rohan-ssingh/identifying_code_problems_in_guides/README.md

 This project will be exploring a tool that automatically determines if a programming guide contains vulnerabilities, deprecated code, etc.

 Based on the current literature review, an AI method to analyze the source code would be best to employ.
+A c

 Literature Review: